-Tuesday 19 September 2023
+Tuesday, 19 September 2023

 Cathartic (meaning) - providing psychological relief through the open expression of strong emotions; causing catharsis. "crying is a cathartic release"

-I personally can forgive my brother for all his transgressions, he simply is a of dishonest and disloyal character BUT he broke my mothers heart when he did not go to her to say goodbye when she asked, and she died knowing full well he did not.
+I personally can forgive my brother for all transgressions, he simply is a of dishonest and disloyal character BUT he broke my mothers heart when he did not go to her to say goodbye when she asked, and she died knowing full well he did not.
 Then not even going to here funeral.
-This caused all his family great distress.
+This caused all the family great distress.

 Our mother too would forgive him in a heartbeat, but alas she has passed now and that act of charity is not longer in her power.
-Denied her by his cruel actions.
+Denied her by his actions.

-I also do not personally approve of people knowing these facts and treating "K" in a normal courteous and civil way as this normalises his behaviour and therefore is indirectly enabling his ways, justifying and supporting his harmful behaviour.
+I also do not personally approve of people knowing these facts and treating K in a normal courteous and civil way as this normalises his behaviour and therefore is indirectly enabling his ways, justifying and supporting his harmful behaviour.

 Conveniently leaving the past unaddressed is helping this behaviour from never seeing its natural consequences.